 There are a few key things to look for when evaluating whether or not a follower is real, including:

+On the other hand, if they have almost no followers but follow a ton of profiles, that’s also a red flag.
 If you want to determine the authenticity of an Instagram influencer’s followers, do the following:

+Learn more about reasonable engagement rates.
 You can also tell if an Instagram influencer has many fraudulent followers using GRIN’s Fake Influencer & Credibility tool.

 While it isn’t illegal to have fake followers, it is against most major social platforms’ community guidelines.
 Repercussions for purchasing fraudulent followers or participating in follow-for-follow schemes can include reduced capabilities on the platforms and losing your account entirely.